Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Optimized pulses for imaginary time evolution

 To obtain some physical intuition of the optimized pulse sequence, we show the instantaneous projection onto the Fock state basis at different evolution times in Fig.~\ref{fig:fig3}(b).
 There are four main contributions with an overlap squared of around 8\%, which partially overlap in the figure, corresponding to all possible combinations of Néel states on both plaquettes.
 The next contributions with around $2\%$ population each correspond to one of sixteen combinations of a Néel state on one plaquette and a striped (e.g.,~$\big|\begin{smallmatrix} \uparrow & \uparrow\\ \downarrow & \downarrow \end{smallmatrix}\big\rangle$) state on the other plaquette.
 We observe that final Fock state populations are similar to the initial ones, which is expected as the overall effect of short ITE is small.
 However, at intermediate times the populations oscillate, giving rise to slightly different phase factors for each Fock state.
 These relative phase factors together realize the effect of the ITE.

-For larger plaquette sizes it is also possible to find optimized pulse sequences with this variational approach, as long as the system size can be simulated classically.
+For larger plaquette sizes it is also possible to find optimized pulse sequences with this variational approach, as long as the pair of plaquettes can be simulated classically.
 Generally, pulses on larger plaquettes require individually varying the local hopping strengths, and longer pulse durations are necessary.
 Alternatively, short ITE could also be decomposed into digital gate sequences, but optimizing the unitary dynamics on the pulse level allows one to find operations that achieve the same fidelity with a shorter total pulse time.